List of Apollo missions: Saturn I

 The Saturn I launch vehicle was originally planned to carry crewed Command Module flights into low Earth orbit, but its 20000 lb payload capacity limit could not lift even a partially fueled Service Module, which would have required building a lightweight retrorocket module for deorbit.
-These plans were eventually scrapped, in favor of using the uprated Saturn IB to launch the Command Module with a half-fueled Service Module for crewed Earth orbit tests.
-This limited Saturn I flights to Saturn launch vehicle development, CSM boilerplate testing, and three micrometeroid satellite launches in support of Apollo.
+These plans were eventually scrapped in favor of using the uprated Saturn IB to launch the Command Module with a half-fueled Service Module for crewed Earth orbit tests.
+This limited Saturn I flights to Saturn launch vehicle development, CSM boilerplate testing, and three Pegasus micrometeoroid satellite missions in support of Apollo.

-There was some incongruity in the numbering and naming of the first three uncrewed Apollo-Saturn (AS), or Apollo flights.
+There was some incongruity in the numbering and naming of the first three uncrewed Apollo-Saturn (AS) or Apollo flights.
 This is due to AS-204 being renamed to Apollo 1 posthumously.
 This crewed flight was to have followed the first three uncrewed flights.
 After the fire which killed the AS-204 crew on the pad during a test and training exercise, uncrewed Apollo flights resumed to test the Saturn V launch vehicle and the Lunar Module; these were designated Apollo 4, 5 and 6.
 The first crewed Apollo mission was thus Apollo 7.
 Simple "Apollo" numbers were never assigned to the first three uncrewed flights, although renaming AS-201, AS-202, and AS-203 as Apollo 1-A, Apollo 2 and Apollo 3, had been briefly considered.